Aranv-viswas/Blockchain-Beacons_009/README.md

 3. Viewing Products: Scroll to the "Product Showcase" section to browse the café’s menu items.
 Hover over any product to view additional details like price and description.

 ## Technology Stack
+- HTML
-- html
+- CSS
-- css
+- JavaScript
-- js
+- Firebase